-Tigers deepen Wasps’ woes with comeback Cup win
+Tigers overcome Wasps as Irish and Sale also win

 Wasps, who have filed notice to appoint administrators, led 17-7 after tries by Ollie Dawkins and Olly Hartley.

-But Leicester, who opened their account through Sean Jansen, fought back to lead with scores from Emeka Ilione and Hosea Saumaki either side of half-time.
+But Tigers, who opened their account through Sean Jansen, hit back as Emeka Ilione, Hosea Saumaki, Sam Edwards and Archie Vanes sealed victory.

-Sam Edwards and Archie Vanes crossed late to seal an ultimately dominant win by the reigning Premiership champions.
+London Irish came from 19 points down to beat Northampton 28-26, while Sale defeated Newcastle 29-21.

 Wasps had recorded back-to-back victories in league and cup despite their perilous plight off the field and began well as Dawkins chased Hartley's kick to dot down in the corner.